 Shareholder-Creditor Conflicts and Limits to Arbitrage: Evidence From the Equity Lending Market

-We show that conflicts of interest between shareholders and creditors affect prices in financial markets through the equity lending market and short selling constraints.
-Using mergers between financial institutions as exogenous variation in the presence of dual holders, that is, institutions holding equity and debt of the same firm, we find that shareholders increase equity lending supply when they face lower conflicts, which reduces short sale constraints and limits to arbitrage and increases price efficiency.
-The decrease in short sale constraints is more pronounced in firms with ex-ante greater conflicts of interest between shareholders and creditors.
+We show that conflicts of interest between shareholders and creditors affect prices in financial markets through the equity lending market and short sale constraints.
+Using the presence of dual holders -- institutions holding equity and debt of the same firm -- as a proxy for reduced shareholder-creditor conflicts, we find that shareholders increase equity lending supply when they face lower conflicts.
+We exploit exogenous variation in dual holder presence induced by mergers between financial institutions to establish causality.
+Dual holder presence hence reduces short sale constraints and limits to arbitrage, leading to less overpricing.
+Shareholders of firms with dual holders are also less likely to recall loaned shares prior to voting events to exercise control rights.
 Our findings suggest that agency problems due to shareholder-creditor conflicts have a real impact on market efficiency and asset prices.

 Keywords: Limits to Arbitrage, Dual Holders, Shareholder-Creditor Conflict; Short Selling, Equity Lending